vmanne20/Auto-Repair-DB/README.md

 We assume that customers’ name is not unique in the database, therefore we created customer_ID as the primary key.
 A customer may have multiple phone numbers, so we create PhoneNumber as a separate weak entity under Customer, because phone number cannot be identified without customer_ID.

+- "has" ternary relationship between car, repair, and mechanic is represented by the relation "car_repair_mechanic"

 ![ER Diagram](diagrams/entity-relationship1.png  "ER Diagram")

 ## Relational